View our developing session listing below. Please check back as we continue to update our agenda.

 The energy supply and management market is becoming increasingly complex, sophisticated and competitive.
 This changing landscape sets the stage for us to redefine the utility of the future.
 Under New York’s Reforming the Energy Vision (REV) proceeding, utilities in the state have been challenged to explore innovative new business models that rethink the role of the utility and fundamentally shift the way that the grid must be managed.
 This session by Con Edison will examine how its Building Efficiency Marketplace demonstration project for REV is enabling utilities to more effectively engage their commercial customers – in energy efficiency, distributed energy resources, and new solutions and products.

-In partnership with Ecova, Con Edison’s Building Efficiency Marketplace program has been designed to prove sustainable, profitable business models for utilities as they move toward a more distributed, customer-centric energy system.
+In partnership with Ecova, Con Edison’s Building Efficiency Marketplace program has been designed to provide sustainable, profitable business models for utilities as they move toward a more distributed, customer-centric energy system.
 New advances in digital engagement are helping utilities to deliver customer-specific insights at scale so their business customers can make informed decisions about their energy management and experience better interactions with their utility.
-This program and similar models will enable utilities across the nation to deepen their customer relationships while introducing new revenue streams and driving more value for the broader energy efficiency and distributed energy market.
+This program and similar models will enable utilities across the nation to deepen their customer relationships, while introducing new revenue streams and driving more value for the broader energy efficiency and distributed energy market.

 Presenter: Tim Lezgus – Project Manager, Con Edison